POSTED BY February 9, 2018 COMMENTS (90)ON

 The work that you do was there before you joined the organisation.
 The work will be there after you leave.
 Work will never get over.
 Therefore there is no reason to panic.
 It is not a sprint, but a marathon.
 Have a life beyond the office.
 Spend some time with your GF, spouse, family or children.

 They are the ones who will support and cushion you in your bad times.
 Spend some time in a week doing charitable work, teaching the poor, helping your wife cook or taking your old parents for a walk.

 It will help you learn ‘life skills ’and make you more ‘humane’.
 Someone had asked Dalai Lama, what surprises him the most.
 He said, ‘Man…Because he sacrifices his health in order to make money.
 Then he sacrifices money to recuperate his health.

 And then he is so anxious about the future that he does not enjoy the present; the result being that he does not live in the present or the future; he lives as if he is never going to die, and then dies having never really lived.”

 Implication #8: Family is equally and more important than your job.
 Your work can wait.
 The time that you did not see your child grow up, will never come back.

-Jobs and salary does not imply living beyond your means.
+Jobs and salaries do not imply living beyond your means.
 It gives you a right to spend, but not the authority to splurge.
 It is not only about you, but the ecosystem supported by your salary- Spouse, child, parents, grandparents, maid, milkman and the driver.

-Keep it simple – One house, one car, one bank account, few shirts and trousers, one credit card, one debit card, one health and one term insurance.
+Keep it simple – One house, one car, one bank account, a few shirts and trousers, one credit card, one debit card, one health, and one term insurance.
 Spend all the remaining time that you are left with into something more meaningful.

 Every Diwali, when the newspapers are filled with offers and bargains, ensure that you are not the ones jumping in to buy.
 When you buy at a discount, you save, 50 percent, but when you choose not to respond or buy, you save, 100%.
 Ask, ‘Is it really needed?’